 High-end – Hotel Therme Meran

-A luxurious 4-star hotel in Merano city centre, this is a favourite for its location near the thermal baths.
-Modern facilities, a wellness centre with two swimming pools, a rich and diverse breakfast and spacious rooms are what guests’ love the most.
+A luxurious 4-star hotel in Merano city center, this is a favorite for its location near the thermal baths.
+Modern facilities, a wellness center with two swimming pools, a rich and diverse breakfast and spacious rooms are what guests love the most.

 Mid-range – Hotel Garni Partaneshof

-Surrounded by greenery and featuring its own swimming pool, this is a beautiful 4-star hotel some 20 minutes from Merano city centre.
+Surrounded by greenery and featuring its own swimming pool, this is a beautiful 4-star hotel some 20 minutes from Merano city center.